 Serving and Decanting Chateau Cantemerle with Wine, Food, Pairing Tips

 Chateau Cantemerle is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.
-Young vintages can be decanted for 1 -2 hours.
-This allows the wine to soften and open its perfume.
-The wine will also gently warm in the glass, releasing its aromatics.
 Older vintages might also need decanting, for both aerating and to remove the sediment.
 The wine of Chateau Cantemerle is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
 Chateau Cantemerle is a perfect match with Asian dishes, hearty fish courses like tuna, mushrooms and pasta as well as cheese.

 Château Cantemerle Wine Tasting Notes